Nahelam/T5SP-Voicelines-Fix/README.md

 immediately without doing anything because it thinks there are no variants to\
 play.

-`SoundExists` is a *built-in* function, which means its source code isn't written in\
+`SoundExists` is a built-in function, which means its source code isn't written\
-GSC but is directly built into the game executable.
-We cannot easily put our\
+in GSC but is directly built into the game executable thus we cannot easily put\
-hands on it and that wouldn't be in accordance with the [Plutonium cheat policy](https://plutonium.pw/docs/anticheat/).
+our hands on it.

 ## Dumping & hardcoding